thijoubert/chulapa/collections/_posts/2021-10-05-Prevent-Uncontrolled-Resharing-OneDrive.md

 ﻿---
-title: "How to avoid uncontrolled (re)sharing in SharePoint Online?"
+title: "How to avoid uncontrolled (re)sharing in OneDrive for Business?"
 subtitle:
 excerpt: By default, in OneDrive a user with **Edit permissions on content can in turn (re)share it to other people**, who can in turn re-share it to a third person...
 tags: